Voltstro/voltstro.dev/contact.md

 # Other platforms

-You really should use another platform to contact me!
-This just acts as a list of official ways to contact me!
+Here is a list of other platforms I am on:

 * [YouTube](https://youtube.com/Voltstro)